zachleat/zachleat.com/web/_posts/2016-04-05-webfonts-preloaded.md

 	</tbody>
 </table>

+The results are pretty good for a Two Stage font loading approach.
+If your web font requirements are a little simpler and you’re only loading a single web font (One Stage font loading), then `preload` will have a similar beneficial performance gain.
+However, if you’re loading multiple web fonts in a grouped load (again, One Stage) with a single repaint/reflow step, `preload` isn’t wise: if you `preload` one of the fonts, the repaint/reflow will not happen until all web fonts have completed and it will be wasted; if you `preload` all of them, the sacrifices to initial render are too costly.

 ## Conclusion

-The benefits to `preload` for fonts are numerous—especially over the Data URI approach.
+The benefits to `preload` for fonts are numerous—especially over the Two Stage Data URI approach.
 The only nail in the `preload` coffin now is browser support.
-Once browser support for this is better, I will definitely switch from using Data URIs in the first stage of Critical FOFT to simply preloading the hosted Stage 1 WOFF2 file.
-Always measure the sacrifice in initial render time to determine if this tradeoff is worth it for your site.
+Once browser support for this is better, I will definitely switch from using Data URIs in the first stage of Critical FOFT to simply preloading the hosted first stage WOFF2 file (or similarly if you’re only loading a single web font).
+Always measure the sacrifice in initial render time to determine if this trade-off is worth it for your site.